kev08rac/SQL-movies/README.md

 [Q11] The Bacon number of an actor is the length of the shortest path between the actor and Kevin Bacon in the "co-acting" graph.
 That is, Kevin Bacon has Bacon number 0; all actors who acted in the same movie as him have Bacon number 1; all actors who acted in the same film as some actor with Bacon number 1 have Bacon number 2, etc. List all actors whose Bacon number is 2 (first name, last name).
 You can familiarize yourself with the concept, by visiting The Oracle of Bacon.

 [Q12] Assume that the popularity of an actor is reflected by the average rank of all the movies he/she has acted in.
 Find the top 20 most popular actors (in descreasing order of popularity) -- list the actor's first/last name, the total number of movies he/she has acted, and his/her popularity score.
 For simplicity, feel free to ignore ties at the number 20 spot (i.e., always show up to 20 only).

+**The output of this program creates 12 .csv files with the data pulled from each SQL query**